ddverce/weSport/README.md

 ### Installing

-To install a library you need to open python from your local Terminal and digit the following command replacing <name of the library> with the library of interest:
+To install a library, you need to open python from your local Terminal and digit the following command replacing <name of the library> with the library of interest:

 ```
 pip install <name of the library>